TheDevKaran/Sky_Says/README.md

 Weather App
 This Flutter project is a weather application that provides current weather information for a given location and also for the cities that we will search .
-The app utilizes the WeatherAPI to fetch real-time weather data. here is the video presentation to my app: https://drive.google.com/file/d/1sG7DrQ6SXbU7VX_lzj0PBcDlNF9Cp_X9/view?usp=sharing
+The app utilizes the WeatherAPI to fetch real-time weather data.

+Here is the video presentation to my app: https://drive.google.com/file/d/1sG7DrQ6SXbU7VX_lzj0PBcDlNF9Cp_X9/view?usp=sharing

 Features
 Display current weather conditions, including temperature, location, and weather icon.